Black Drum

 The assessment model uses recreational CPUE as an index of abundance, total fishery removals (commercial landings, recreational harvest, and recreational dead discards), life history information, and selectivity information to estimate black drum spawning biomass and exploitation (i.e., the proportion of stock biomass removed by fishing), as well as their associated thresholds.
 The assessment model estimated increasing spawning biomass, which has remained above the spawning biomass threshold throughout the time series.
 Exploitation has remained below the exploitation threshold throughout the time series.
 Exploitation was estimated to be relatively high in the mid-1980s, followed by lower levels throughout the 1990s.
 Exploitation increased around 2000 and remained at a higher, stable level throughout the remainder of the time series.
 Overall, black drum remains a data poor stock and the assessment acknowledges a relatively high level of uncertainty in available data sets and population estimates, although there is greater certainty in qualitative stock status determinations.

 Due to data limitations and assessment uncertainty, a suite of indicators from black drum data sets developed as part of this assessment will be used to annually monitor the stock for any concerning trends and identify the need for an expedited stock assessment.
 Indicators include eight indices of abundance, one index of range expansion, and six indices of fishery characteristics (i.e., regional catch time series).
 The assessment reviewed the indicators through 2020.
-The indicators show increased fishery removals in the last twenty years and less frequent large recruitment events in the Mid-Atlantic in the last ten years.
-There are no clear indications of a declining trend in abundance from abundance indicators, but there is a declining trend in the final two years of the recreational releases time series that may be reflective of abundance in addition to other factors.
+The indicators showed increased fishery removals in the last twenty years and less frequent large recruitment events in the Mid-Atlantic in the last ten years.
+There were no clear indications of a declining trend in abundance from abundance indicators, but there was a declining trend in the final two years of the recreational releases time series that may be reflective of abundance in addition to other factors.
 There is some indication of northern range expansion.
-Overall, stock indicators do not appear negative at this time.
-After the assessment was complete, the indicators were updated with data through 2022.
-Overall, indicators show mixed signs of stability and declines since the assessment.
-Despite some observed declines in a few of the indicators, in each case the two additional years of data were still within the historical range of that indicator.
-The TC did not express concern at this time and recommended no changes to the current black drum stock assessment schedule, but to continue to closely monitor the indicators.
-The Board agreed with the TC’s recommendations.
+In 2024, the indicators were updated with an additional year of data, 2023.
+Overall, the TC did not believe the updated indicator values deviated far enough outside of the historical range to cause concern, though increases in recreational and commercial landings were noted in the South Atlantic.

 Atlantic Coastal Management